Skip to main content

 The app-id in the URL must match an app your user account has team access to.
 Copy the ID directly from the Apps page — it’s the last segment of the app detail URL.

-The tool calls flush the app cache, so the dashboard should refresh within its normal polling interval (30s for list pages, 10s for dashboards).
+Tools flush the app cache, so the dashboard refreshes within its normal polling interval (30s for list pages, 10s for dashboards).
 If it lingers longer, hard-refresh the browser tab.

-Check the activity filter — the timeline supports filtering by actor_type.
-MCP-authored actions share the timeline with human ones and are only hidden if you’ve filtered them out.
+The timeline supports filtering by actor_type.
+MCP-authored actions share the timeline with human ones and are only hidden if the filter excludes them.